microsoft/ignite25-LAB511-build-agentic-knowledge-bases-next-level-rag-with-azure-ai-search/README.md

 # [Microsoft Ignite 2025](https://ignite.microsoft.com)

-## 🔥BRKXXX: Build Knowledge Agents: Next-Level Agentic RAG with Azure AI Search
+## 🔥LAB511: Build Knowledge Agents: Next-Level Agentic RAG with Azure AI Search

 [![Microsoft Azure AI Foundry Discord](https://dcbadge.limes.pink/api/server/ByRwuEEgH4)](https://discord.com/invite/ByRwuEEgH4)
 [![Azure AI Foundry Developer Forum](https://img.shields.io/badge/GitHub-Azure_AI_Foundry_Developer_Forum-blue?style=for-the-badge&logo=github&color=adff2f&logoColor=fff)](https://aka.ms/foundry/forum)

 ### Session Description

-*Add Session Description*
+In this hands-on lab, you’ll build a Knowledge Agent using agentic RAG, the next evolution of retrieval in Azure AI Search.
+Connect your agentic retrieval engine to your data through smart source selection across multiple indexes and storage systems.
+Learn how to enhance planning using natural language guidance and generate grounded responses with citations or extractive answers tailored to your use case.
+By the end, you’ll have a fully functional Knowledge Agent responds over enterprise data.

 ### 🧠 Learning Outcomes

 By the end of this session, learners will be able to:

--
+- Design and build a Knowledge Agent that uses agentic RAG to retrieve, reason, and respond over enterprise data.
--
+- Implement smart source selection to connect and query multiple indexes and data sources intelligently.
--
+- Use natural language guidance to enhance query planning and generate grounded, citation-rich, or extractive responses tailored to business needs.

 ### 💻 Technologies Used

-1.
+1. Azure AI Search – for multi-index retrieval, hybrid search, and advanced agentic retrieval capabilities.
-1.
+1. Azure AI Foundry – for models natural language understanding, reasoning, and response generation.
-1.
+1. GitHub Codespaces / VS Code – for hands-on development, testing, and deployment of the Knowledge Agent.

 ### 🌟 Microsoft Learn MCP Server